AdamVanss/VAE_Course/README.md

 I struggled for a long time to properly understand Variational Autoencoders.
 Most resources assumed prior knowledge of mathematical concepts, and when I tried to learn them separately, they were often explained in contexts unrelated to VAEs, such as GANs or other deep learning models.
 I created this course to give anyone with similar goals a clear and foundational path to understanding VAEs from the ground up.

+PS: You can render the latex notations by forking the repo and using the extension "Markdown Preview Enhanced" on VScode.
+Then open a file and press Ctrl + Shit + V

 **Author:** Adam Mazouar
 **Date:** December 2, 2025
 **Version:** 1.0